You Might Have a Natural Remedy to Treat Psoriatic Arthritis in your Pantry

-A chronic and progressive disease, psoriatic arthritis is a type of arthritis that affects 30% of the population living with psoriasis.
+A chronic and progressive disease, psoriatic arthritis is a type of arthritis that affects 30% of people living with psoriasis.
 While psoriatic arthritis mimics many of the symptoms of rheumatoid arthritis, there are quite a few differences, on both the molecular and statistical level.
-Whereas rheumatoid arthritis affects three times the amount of woman than men, psoriatic arthritis affects men and women equally.
+Whereas the incidence of rheumatoid arthritis is greater in woman than men, psoriatic arthritis affects men and women equally.
 A Rheumatoid Factor (RF) test is conducted to determine if individuals have rheumatoid arthritis.
-A RF positive test would not indicate psoriatic arthritis; however, presence of the HLA-B27 genotype is present in 50% of psoriatic arthritis cases.
-Though psoriatic arthritis can appear in children, the most usual onset of the disease is between the fourth and fifth decade of life.
+An RF positive test would not indicate psoriatic arthritis; however, the presence of the HLA-B27 genotype is present in 50% of patients with psoriatic arthritis.
+Though psoriatic arthritis can appear in children, the most common onset of the disease is between the fourth and fifth decade of life.
 In 85% of cases of psoriatic arthritis, individuals lived with psoriasis before developing arthritic conditions.

 85% of Individuals with Psoriatic Arthritis have Psoriasis

 An autoimmune disease, psoriatic arthritis attacks healthy joints, causing inflammation and pain.
-The cause of psoriatic arthritis is unknown; however, genetics and the environment play a role.
-In the overwhelming majority of cases, individuals who develop psoriatic arthritis have a family member who has also been diagnosed with the condition or who has psoriasis.
+The cause of psoriatic arthritis is unknown; however, genetics and the environment are known to play a role.
+In the overwhelming majority of cases.
+Individuals who develop psoriatic arthritis usually have a family member who has also been diagnosed with the condition or who has psoriasis.
 Environmental conditions, such as a viral or bacterial infection (e.g., strep throat) or stress can be the trigger for the onset of the disease.

-While there is no cure for psoriatic arthritis, the symptoms are treatable.
-However, the National Psoriasis Foundation warns that the delay of treatment for psoriatic arthritis, even by six months, can cause permanent joint damage.
+While there is presently no cure for psoriatic arthritis, the symptoms are manageable.
+However, the National Psoriasis Foundation warns that the delay of the onset of treatment for psoriatic arthritis, even by six months, can cause permanent joint damage.

 What are the Symptoms of Psoriatic Arthritis?

 As with any other type of arthritis, the classic symptoms of psoriatic arthritis are joint pain and joint inflammation.
 However, those aren’t the only symptoms.
-There are five types of psoriatic arthritis, though the most common types are ones where the condition affects joints asymmetrically.
-That is, on one side of the body but not the other.
-In contrast, though rheumatoid arthritis carries many of the same symptoms as psoriatic arthritis, rheumatoid arthritis most always affects joints symmetrically.
-That is, if one knee is inflamed, the other knee is also inflamed.
+There are five types of psoriatic arthritis.
+The most common types of psoriatic arthritis affect one side of the body and can involve the back and pelvis.
+Patients affected with rheumatoid arthritis have many of the same symptoms as psoriatic arthritis, however, rheumatoid arthritis almost always affects joints symmetrically.
+It shows up in the same joints on both sides of the body.
+That is, if one knee is inflamed, the other knee may also be inflamed.